 All students in the Master of Arts in Counseling Program are required to complete a 100 hour Practicum (3 Sem. hrs.)
-In addition, all students complete at least two terms of Internship for a total of 600 hours (3 Sem. hrs. of Internship I and 3 Sem. hrs. of Internship II).
-The program is designed to allow students the flexibility to complete internships I and II in as few as two terms or as many as six terms by enrolling in 1 to 3 semester hours per term.
+In addition, all students complete an internship for a total of 600 hours.

 Standards of Practice:

 Practicum and Internship in Clinical Mental Health Counseling